siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-10-30-understanding-bandwidth-and-throughput-key-concepts-in-networking.md

 date: '2024-10-30T12:24:36+03:00'
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'This blog post will delve into the definitions, differences, and implications of bandwidth and throughput, as well as their significance in real-world applications.'
+description:  'This article will delve into the definitions, differences, and implications of bandwidth and throughput, as well as their significance in real-world applications.'

 url:  /understanding-bandwidth-and-throughput-key-concepts-in-networking/
 featured_image: /images/datanetworkandcomponents.webp